Actions

 2024

-Q4, 2024 — Using VS Code terminal, why prefer built-in over separate app?
+Q4, 2024 — VS Code terminal, built-in vs separate app

 While developing software—such as adding new content to my personal website—I prefer using Visual Studio Code’s built-in terminal instead of an external terminal.
 There are a few reasons for this.